 Fred is a cybersecurity spokesman and he is regularly requested for national radio (BNR).
 He holds an Executive Master of Security & Defense (EMSD) and a Bachelor's degree from the University of Applied Sciences of Amsterdam.

 Tuesday 3th November

 Don’t look at the myths, but focus on the facts in the security world!

 Speaker: Fred Streefland, Director Cybersecurity, Hikvision

 MAIN CONFERENCE HALL

 This keynote will address the challenges of cybersecurity within today's fast-moving and complex world.
-During this story, the presenter will discuss the myths and present the facts relating to Chinese IoT vendors within the security domain.
+During this story, the presenter will discuss the myths and present the facts.
 He will also present a use case of how a global IoT provider handles cybersecurity and what it takes to be mature enough within the IoT world to prevent successful cyberattacks.